Kshama Sawant

 A former software engineer, Sawant became an economics instructor in Seattle after immigrating to the United States from her native India.
 She ran unsuccessfully for the Washington House of Representatives in 2012 before winning her seat on the Seattle City Council in 2013.
 She was the first socialist to win a citywide election in Seattle since Anna Louise Strong was elected to the school board in 1916.
 Sawant narrowly survived a December 7, 2021 recall election for her position on the council by a margin of 310 votes, or 0.76%.
 It was the first held in Seattle since 1975.

+In January 2023, Sawant announced that she would not seek re-election, and would instead promote the Socialist Alternative campaign Workers Strike Back to unionize workers.
+In 2024, Sawant announced she had left Socialist Alternative and formed her own party Revolutionary Workers.
+She launched her candidacy for the 2026 United States House of Representatives election in Washington's 9th congressional district as an independent in June 2025.

 Early life and career

-Born to H. T. and Vasundhara Ramanujam into a middle-class Tamil family in the city of Pune, India.
-Sawant was raised mostly in Mumbai.
-Her mother is a retired principal and her father, a civil engineer, was killed by a drunk driver when she was 13 years old.
-She describes her family as "full of doctors and engineers and mathematicians" but says that "I wasn’t exposed to any particular ideology growing up."
+Kshama Sawant was born into a middle-class Tamil family in Pune, Maharashtra, India.
+She was raised mostly in Bombay.
+Her mother was a school principal and her father, a civil engineer, was killed by a drunk driver when she was 13 years old.
+She describes her family as well-educated but not especially political.

 Sawant graduated with a bachelor's degree in computer science from the University of Mumbai in 1994.
-After moving to the United States with her husband Vivek Sawant, a Microsoft software engineer, she decided to turn her attention to economics following a year and a half stint as a programmer.
-She received her PhD in economics from North Carolina State University in 2003.
+After moving to the United States in 1996 with her husband Vivek Sawant, a Microsoft software engineer, she decided to turn her attention to economics following a year and a half stint as a programmer.
+She received her PhD in economics from North Carolina State University in 2009.
 Her dissertation was titled Elderly Labor Supply in a Rural, Less Developed Economy.

-After moving to Seattle, she taught at Seattle University and University of Washington Tacoma and was an adjunct professor at Seattle Central College.
+After moving to Seattle, Sawant taught at Seattle University and University of Washington Tacoma and was an adjunct professor at Seattle Central College.
 She was also a visiting assistant professor at Washington and Lee University in Lexington, Virginia.